malcogene/PAgonist/README.md

 \end{gathered}
 $$

-\section{Analysis/treatment? of Unwanted Effects}

 We further analyze the genes involved in drug's unwanted effects through overrepresentation analysis (ORA), where we calculate the p-value through a hypergeometric distribution.
-By identifying genes that are overrepresented in this group, we can explore ways to address them, either with another round of _'name of our method'_ to discover a supplementary drug to eliminate the unwanted effects or a pathway enrichment analysis to investigate how these unwanted genes may function.
+By identifying genes that are overrepresented in this group, we can explore ways to address them, either with another round of enrichment analysis to discover a supplementary drug to eliminate the unwanted effects or a pathway enrichment analysis to investigate how these unwanted genes may function.

 $$
 P(X \geq x)=1-P(X \leq x-1)=1-\sum_{i=0}^{x-1} \frac{\left(\begin{array}{l}